|Date||Duration||Availability||Cost per person|

 Day 1: Welcome to Peru

-Arrive in Cusco, where your tour officially starts with lunch at a popular local restaurant.
+Arrive in Cusco, where your tour officially starts with lunch at a popular local family restaurant.
 First, you’ll make a stop at Cochahuasi, an animal sanctuary conveniently located en route to Pisac.
 Get up close and watch rescued flamingoes, lynxes, tapirs, pumas, and condors, all which will be sure to delight the kids.
 Then, you’ll head to Pisac, a quaint Peruvian town with centuries of history.
 Walk the cobbled streets and see the main square before dinner, or just to kick back and relax.

 With high altitudes of 2,900 m.
 (9,500 ft.) in Pisac and 3,300 m.
 (10,800 ft.) in Cusco, you’ll want to take it easy acclimatizing to the conditions of the Andes.
 Retreat to your nearby hotel whenever you want to call it a night.